 TDS is funded by the membership subscriptions and deposit protection charges that letting agents and landlords pay.
 All these fees are on the TDS website.

-TDS makes no charge to tenants for protecting the deposit - although landlords or agents may pass on their subscriptions to their tenants as part of the tenancy costs.
+TDS makes no charge to tenants for protecting the deposit.
 There is no charge to landlords, tenants or agents for having a dispute resolved.